Nagi0/Nagi0/README.txt

 MAKE OPENCV APPS:
-It's recommended to use Linux 18.04 and use pycharm, to download pycharm and setup linux to build android apps see the tutorial: https://www.youtube.com/watch?v=c4tuSxSoERY&t=245s&ab_channel=NorbertTiborcz
+It's recommended to use Linux 18.04 and use pycharm, to download pycharm and setup linux to build android apps see the tutorial: https://www.youtube.com/watch?v=c4tuSxSoERY&t=245s&ab_channel=NorbertTiborcz On the OpencvAPP folder there are a few exemples of opencv codes with kivy, the buildozer.specs and app_layout.kv files are included too

 USE ZBARCAM:
 It's also recommended to use Linux 18.04 and use pycharm